buanzo/hume/README.md

 hume -c counter-stop -t "$HTASK" -T "$HTAGS" -m "Finished wordpress update cron task"
 ```

+The above usage example gives you a general idea that Hume is an agnostic system administration tool/framework.

+# Why is Hume agnostic?

+Every sysadmin, believe it or not, is a human being.

+The same reason there are awesome tools, for example Faraday (used by
+penetration testers and other members of the information security community)
+allows each individual pentester to do their work using the
+tools they like, and still be able to structurally share and enhance the data
+that comes out of them in a centralized knowledge database.

+Hume is the system administration equivalent of Faraday.
+And I think it goes
+hand in hand with devops, devsecops, etc.

+And both are agnostic in relation to how each person does their job: you do
+NOT need to use bash even.
+If you know enough Python, you can import hume
+into your script and report directly from your code.
+TODO: add an example.

+# Current Status / Needs

+* Query database and query tools (Codename KANT).

+Humed works in localhost mode only, but master/slave ideas have been
+considered (see below) - There is NO QUERY TOOL, but you can get data off
+the humed.sqlite3 database

 Then you could check the status of the latest run of the task:

 ```